peptide garden

 What the research says

-Amycretin has the profile of a real next-wave metabolic candidate: strong early weight-loss signals, oral and injectable paths, and a Phase 3 program.
+Amycretin has the profile of a real next-wave metabolic candidate: strong early weight-loss signals, oral and injectable paths, a positive Phase 2b diabetes readout, and a Phase 3 program.
 It also has the main early-stage caveat: impressive Phase 1 and Phase 2 data can fail to generalize.

 Research timeline